Victorsitou/disnake/docs/api.rst

 .. class:: GuildScheduledEventEntityType

-    Represents the type of a guild scheduled event entity. **Or instance?**
+    Represents the type of a guild scheduled event entity.

     .. versionadded:: 2.3